Likica/my_portfolio/README.md

 # my_portfolio
-My basic portfolio with HTMl, CSS and Javascript
+My basic portfolio with HTML, CSS and Javascript